Brand Strategy & Positioning

 Artificial Intelligence and Machine Learning

 AI and machine learning will create some critical shifts in wayfinding design.
-These technologies can analyse heaps of data about users' movement within spaces, making wayfinding more intuitive and adaptive.
+These technologies can analyse vast amounts of data on users’ movement within spaces, making wayfinding more intuitive and adaptive.

 Possible uses include: